spacetelescope/romancal/docs/roman/datamodels/datamodels_asdf.rst

 Working with Roman datamodels and ASDF files
 ============================================

+Please refer to `Roman Documentation <https://roman-datamodels.readthedocs.io/en/latest/>`_ for more details about `roman_datamodels`.

+This section assumes that you are familiar with the ASDF standard format.
+If that's not the case, a good starting point would be to go over the `ASDF Documentation <https://asdf-standard.readthedocs.io/>`_.

-If you've installed the roman calibration pipeline you should also have access to the standalone tool asdfinfo which allows access to asdf (and roman) files from the terminal prompt,::
+If you have installed the roman calibration pipeline you should also have access to the standalone tool asdfinfo which allows access to `ASDF <https://asdf-standard.readthedocs.io/>`_ (and roman) files from the terminal prompt,::

     asdftool info r0000101001001001001_01101_0001_WFI16_cal.asdf